 saw, which you use to swap out the blade.
 The spindle lock button is in the front here.

 So you just press down on this, then you turn the bolt clockwise to loosen it.
-Take this

 top flange off.
 Line up the arrow on the blade with the arrow on the tool.
 Slide in the blade.